Local park information

 Giba Park

-Giba Park is a free, non-ticketed managed access vantage point managed by the City of Sydney on New Year’s Eve.
-Pass-outs are not permitted, so if you are planning to celebrate at Giba Park, please ensure you bring everything you need with you and arrive early together.
+Giba Park is a free, non-ticketed vantage point managed by the City of Sydney.
+Re-entry is not permitted, so if you are planning to celebrate at Giba Park, please bring everything you need and arrive early with friends and family.

-The City of Sydney will use four car spaces on Point Street West and two car spaces on Mill Street from 6am on 29 December to 6pm on 1 January to set up and take down site infrastructure.
-The image on the back of this letter shows the area which will be used.
+The City of Sydney will use four car spaces on Point Street West and two car spaces on Mill Street from 6am on 30 December to 6pm on 1 January for equipment set up and removal.

 The site will include:

 Glass and sharp objects are not permitted at Giba Park on New Year’s Eve and bags will be checked.
 Intoxicated people will not be permitted entry.
-Site management reserves the right to refuse entry or remove people from the site if they are disruptive or offensive.
+Site management reserves the right to refuse entry and remove disruptive or offensive people.

 Additional conditions of entry are available to view outside the park on event day.